stonefl/stonefl.github.io/_drafts/2023-09-06-git-and-github-for-collaboration-a-step-by-step-tutorial.md

 ![Git Bash from Context Menu]({{site.baseurl}}/img/post/gitlab03.png)

-Once you start your `Git Bash` for the first time, it is a good idea to customize your Git environment by running the following commands.
-Note, the setting commands only need to do one time.
+You can also use the default command line of your operating system to run git commands.
+For the first time to run git command, it is a good idea to customize your Git environment by running the following commands:

 ```
 git config --global user.email "you@example.com"